sepulworld/deadman-check/README.md

         The value in seconds to alert on when the recorded EPOCH value exceeds current EPOCH

-    --alert-to EMAIL
+    --alert-to SLACKROOM
-        Email address to send alert to
+        Slackroom to alert to

-    --alert-from EMAIL
-        Email address to send from
 ```

 ## Development